userexperior-technologies/integration-guide/docs/ios.md

 - 4. a.
 For Objective-C

             [UserExperior initialize:@"USER_KEY"];

+        **Note:**

-    `Note: After integration performs the test ONLY on REAL iOS DEVICES since framework support device architecture.
+      `Now the integration is completed, build the ONLY on REAL iOS DEVICES since framework support device architecture.
 After performing activities minimize the app.
 UserExperior will upload the data, which could be seen within 2-3 minutes on the UserExperior portal.`

 - 4. b.
 For Swift

             UserExperior.initialize("USER_KEY")

+        **Note:**

-    `Note: After integration performs the test ONLY on REAL iOS DEVICES since framework support device architecture.
+      `Now the integration is completed, build the ONLY on REAL iOS DEVICES since framework support device architecture.
 After performing activities minimize the app.
 UserExperior will upload the data, which could be seen within 2-3 minutes on the UserExperior portal.`

 ### Via Manual